ALANGUAGE/pla/doc/PLA_Language.md

 **Pointers** are declared by preceeding the variable name with an asterisk (\*) like in the C language.
 All pointers are 16-bit segment offsets and are traited as short *unsigned* integers.
 There is no pointer arithmetic like in C, adding one to a pointer directs to the next *byte*, even if the pointer directs to an integer value.
 **Arrays** are declared by following the square brackets **[ ]** after a variable name.
 PLA supports only single-dimension arrays.
 For *not* initialized values the subscript must be a constant number.
 The compiler reserves space in the *heap*, because there is no value to store in the code file.
 If the array is initialized (e.g.: char array1**[ ]**="ABC"), then the value of the variable is stored in the code segment and saved with the code.
 Variable names are of maximum size *IDLENMAX*, which is current 16 characters long and may contain the underscore **\_**, letters and numbers and must not begin with a number.
 The names are *case sensitive*.
 You can use the address operator **&** to get the addres of the object.
 The address operator is implicit used by calling a subroutine with array names as parameters.
 The term *Array[x]* is equivalent of \*(array+x). **Address arithmetic** is done with scaling of integer and long arrays.
 To access data in memory, PLA uses the indirect address mode of the processor and uses the indirect register **BX**.
 The language is limited.
 There are no *struct* and no *unions* key words.
-You can declare only *one* variable in every statement. :round_pushpin: Please fix
+You can declare only *one* variable in every statement. :round_pushpin:Please fix

 4. **Functions** are defined by the word *void*, *char*, *int* or *long* before the function name.
 And the name must be followed without any space by a bracket open **(**.
 As PLA does not handle *prototypes*, it assumes that the return value has the size of an integer.
 Inside the function block with curly brackets **{ }** you can declare local variables.
 After the declaration place the statements inside the function body.